-Lexapro, the brand name of the generic escitalopram, is a serotonin-specific reuptake inhibitor (SSRI) antidepressant.
+Lexapro, the brand name of the generic escitalopram, is a serotonin-specific or selective serotonin reuptake inhibitor (SSRI) antidepressant.
 SSRIs are a newer type of antidepressant, which was designed to be more effective and have fewer side effects than older medications.
 It is approved for major depression and generalized anxiety in adults and has been used for other psychiatric illnesses including bipolar disorder, obsessive-compulsive disorder (OCD) and post-traumatic stress disorder (PTSD).

 Neurotransmitters are chemicals, used by nerve cells to send messages to the next cell.
 There are a number of these chemical messengers in the brain, including norepinephrine, dopamine and serotonin.
 Depression may be caused by low neurotransmitter activity in the mood centers of the brain and increasing them can help relieve depression.